Independent Learning at Tottington High School

 At KS4 we expect students to become more independent in readiness for their GCSE exams and beyond.
 Therefore, they will have a suite of resources for subject-specific independent practice, past papers and revision guides alongside assignments set by their teacher.

-All Independent learning tasks will be set on Classcharts/Arbor by students’ class teacher.
+All Independent learning tasks will be set on Arbor by students’ class teacher.

 Timetable